|

 critical acclaim at London’s Man in the Moon Theatre, touring

-the UK, while her trilogy Addictions raised $170,000 for the
+the UK, while her trilogy Addictions, which raises money for

-Theatre, Guildford.
-Her play The Last Journey broke box office
+Her play The Last Journey broke box office records at Westport

 Tricia